 How does it work?

-If you’d like to talk to a volunteer by telephone, you can submit the webform below.
-A staff member will call you within three working days.
+If you’d like to talk to a volunteer by ‘phone, you can contact us using the webform below.
+Please be aware that we are currently operating with reduced staff but we will do our best to contact you within 3 working days.

-When we speak to you, we’ll ask you a few questions about yourself so that we can find a volunteer who has the most in common with you.
-You might want to be matched with someone who’s had the same diagnosis and treatments to you, or who made a particular decision about your treatment or breast reconstruction.
+When we speak to you, we’ll ask you a few questions about yourself to find out the most important issues for you right now.
+You might want to be matched with someone who’s had the same diagnosis and needed to make similar decisions about treatment or surgery.
 Or you might want to speak to someone of a similar age, with similar personal circumstances who understands how you may be feeling.
+Or you may be self-isolating or shielding and missing friends and family who usually support you.
 We’ll always take into account what’s most important for you.

 What support will I receive?

-Our volunteers can support you at any point, from the shock of your diagnosis or testing, during your treatments, or helping you to regain some sort of normality when treatments have ended.
+Our volunteers can support you at any point, whether you’ve recently had a diagnosis, are mid-way through treatment or are trying to regain a sense of normality when treatments have ended.

 Your volunteer will: